-3.9 However, our respondents clearly make the point that affordable housing must be provided according to need and allocated sensitively and appropriately to support the community.
+3.9 However, our respondents both in the past and now clearly make the point that affordable housing must be provided according to need and allocated sensitively and appropriately to support the community.
 The need can be ascertained by liaison with the Parish Council and the local Housing Society.
 These bodies will be able to inform the decision on numbers of affordable houses needed at any particular time.
-Affordable housing can, as identified in the Borough Core Strategy, be delivered through section 106 planning agreements and can, by liaising with the Parish Council and local Housing Society, meet the NPPF suggestion that housing density can be set to reflect local circumstance.
+Affordable housing, as identified in the Local Plan, can by liaising with the Parish Council and local Housing Society, meet the NPPF (para 77) suggestion that housing density can be set to reflect local circumstance.

-3.10 When the research was done for the Parish Design Statement in 1999/2000 57% of people were in favour of more jobs in the villages and 42% of respondents wanted the area to develop as a working community.
+3.10 When the research was done for the Parish Design Statement in 1999/2000, 57% of people were in favour of more jobs in the villages and 42% of respondents wanted the area to develop as a working community.
 Development of the area for tourism attracted very little support.
 Little seems to have changed in people's attitudes in that respect.
 It is, however, our opinion that most people are aware of the need for, and the value of, tourism, and there is little opposition to smaller houses, many of which are rented out for the majority of the year and thus contribute to the local economy and community.
+Para 83c of the NPPF is in fact supported so long as the infrastructure can accommodate the consequences of the increased housing.

 3.11 There is a widely held view that, in order for these villages to be sustainable, more support must be given to the permanent residents, without whom there would not be a 'village' in any sense of the word and thus nothing to contribute to the tourism of the area.
 The provision of small business premises and small-scale industrial workshops attracted much support and has been a recurrent theme throughout this report.
-The size, type and design of the housing built in the future must be appropriate to support the growth of the villages, to provide the economic sustainability mentioned in the NPPF.
+The size, type and design of the housing built in the future must be appropriate to support the growth of the villages, to provide the economic sustainability covered in the NPPF (para 8).

-3.12 The Borough Core Strategy talks about improving the facilities for young people so that they don't leave the area, about developing a place where skilled people want to live and work and about improving skills and raising aspirations.
-In addition 7.2.14 discusses the need to provide the housing necessary to support local employment opportunities and also the need to make housing accessible and inclusive.
-The feeling of our respondents is that the young and people on lower wages have considerable difficulty in this regard.
-If they have to live elsewhere and travel here to work we are perpetuating unsustainable transport patterns, but the size and price of housing in our villages is such that they have to disperse in order to find somewhere suitable and affordable to live.
-We need to support the building of appropriate houses if we are to retain and nurture a sustainable community - something that the Borough Core Strategy has at the heart of its planning agenda.
+3.12 The Local Plan talks about improving the facilities for young people so that they don't leave the area, about developing a place where skilled people want to live and work and about improving skills and raising aspirations.
+So there is a need to provide the housing necessary to support local employment opportunities and also the need to make housing accessible and inclusive.
+The feeling of our respondents is that the young and people on lower wages have considerable difficulty in this regard because of market forces.
+If they have to live elsewhere and travel here to work, we are perpetuating unsustainable transport patterns at a cost to the environment, but the size and price of housing in our villages is such that they have to disperse in order to find somewhere suitable and affordable to live.
+We need to support the building of appropriate houses, including 'starter homes', if we are to retain and nurture a sustainable community.
+Strong support will be given to the Borough's new Housing Needs Assessment which includes a First Homes Policy and protocol.